 bred by Jennifer Monroe, MEMC Morgans.
 If you look closely you

 can see the bluish eyes that many cream dilute foals are born with.
-Owned by Susan Beach,
+Ladyhawke was owned by Susan Beach,

 Beaches Triple T Ranch.